kurt-krueckeberg/open-fda-device-events/docs/api.md

 TODO: Incorprate somewhere in this documentation the "device searchable fields" info contained in searchable-fields-device-api.yaml, which I have annotated.

 Search for adverse events within a date range.
-A date range is specified using brackets `[ ]`.
+A date range is specified using brackets `[ ]`; for example, to search for all records with date_received between

-    Search for all records with date_received between Jan 01, 2013 and Dec 31, 2014.
+Jan 01, 2013 and Dec 31, 2014, and to limit the results to one retuned value:

-    limit to 1 record.

 https://api.fda.gov/device/event.json?search=date_received:[20130101+TO+20141231]&limit=1